li-zheng-hao/MemoryMQ/README.md

 # Introduction

-A memory-based(`System.Threading.Channels`) message queue library , primarily designed for simple monolithic projects that do not want to introduce dependencies like RabbitMQ but still need a messaging queue with the following features:
+A memory-based(`System.Threading.Channels`) message queue library , primarily designed for simple standalone projects that do not want to introduce dependencies like RabbitMQ but still need a messaging queue with the following features:

 1. Retry on failure (fixed interval, incremental interval, exponential interval)
 2. Message persistence